[Home]

 - I think social media influencers are most accountable to the public.
 Example: Joe Rogan.
 Politicians and billionaires are less accountable (whether they are pro or anti AI).
 Example: Bernie Sanders.
 Heads of intelligence community are the least accountable.
 Example: Michael Hayden.

-- I think US politicians, even if they publicly claim to support pause AI, are likely to be pressured by the US intelligence community to modify or dilute this claim later.
-This is what has happened throughout modern US history.
+- I think US politicians, even if they publicly claim to support a pause on AI research, are likely to be pressured by the US intelligence community to modify or dilute this claim later.
+This is what has happened throughout modern US history, when politicians took stances that are anti-war or anti-surveillance, or any other stance against the interests of US intelligence community.

 If you want to help, but can't devote time or money